bridgecrewio/AirIAM/README.md

 ### AWS IAM Policy Management Tools

 For static IAM policy linting, check out [Parliament](https://github.com/duo-labs/parliament).
 Parliament is actually integrated into AirIAM, and is run on the policies it gets from your AWS account.

 For automatically creating IAM policies and managing them as code, check out  [aws-iam-generator](https://github.com/awslabs/aws-iam-generator), [PolicySentry](https://github.com/salesforce/policy_sentry).

-[Cloudsplaining](https://github.com/salesforce/cloudsplaining) is another tool from salesforce that analyzes exisitng IAM setup and identifies risky / over privileged roles.
+[Cloudsplaining](https://github.com/salesforce/cloudsplaining) is another tool from salesforce that analyzes existing IAM set-up and identifies risky / over privileged roles.

-These tools help create better policies, but do not help with existing AWS IAM setup.
+These tools help create better policies, but do not help with existing AWS IAM set-up.

-### Migration of AWS to terraform Tools
+### Migration of AWS to Terraform Tools

-For other tools that help migrate existing AWS IAM setup to terraform, check out [terracognita](https://github.com/cycloidio/terracognita/) and [terraforming](https://github.com/dtan4/terraforming).
+For other tools that help migrate existing AWS IAM set-up to terraform, check out [terracognita](https://github.com/cycloidio/terracognita/) and [terraforming](https://github.com/dtan4/terraforming).
 AirIAM is the only tool which supports migrating all relevant IAM entities to terraform v0.12.